What is an FHP?

 Community Loaves recommends that volunteers obtain a food handlers permit, and a valid permit will be required for some volunteer tasks.
 In California, a valid permit is required to donate bread.
 In all cases, these permits are relatively inexpensive $5 – $10, and easy to obtain.
 Once you’ve obtained your permit you can upload it to your baker profile.
 Permits generally last 2-3 years.

 Can I Take An Online Course to Get My Food Handler Permit?

-Nearly every state has the ability to complete the certification 100% online, and often in real-time.
+And nearly all states have the ability to complete the certification online and in real-time.
 The website, State Food Safety, allows you to start and stop as needed and offers permits in multiple languages.
 Check it out: www.statefoodsafety.com

 Email us at firstname.lastname@example.org if you need more information about that.

 Once you have a valid permit, please upload a copy to your baker profile.